bagder/http2-explained/en/part3.md

 ## 3.3 Concatenation

 A big site can end up with a lot of different javascript files.
-Front-end tools will help developers merge everyone of them into a single huge lump so that the browser will get a single big one instead of dozens of smaller files.
+Front-end tools will help developers merge every one of them into a single huge lump so that the browser will get a single big one instead of dozens of smaller files.
 Too much data is sent when only little is needed.
 Too much data needs to be reloaded when a change is needed.

 This practice is of course mostly an inconvenience to the developers involved.